 You can select the recipient from a drop-down list when you enter a payment.
 If this checkbox is set, the recipient's account number will appear besides the name in the drop-down list.

 Determines, whether after a successful payment entry, a new dialog box is displayed always, never, or only on request.

 Determines, whether each payment is printed on its own page when printing open or signed payments.

 Payment overviews are displayed grouped by originator data, payment type and status.

 If this option is deactivated, no new originator can be recorded.
 Also, when importing payment files, the originators contained cannot be taken over.
 When recording payments, there is no input field for the originator, but only a drop-down list that allows to select from the existing originators.
 The input fields connected to the originator, e.g. the creditor ID for SEPA debits, are deactivated.

 With the option Allowed, one can enter recipients without confirmation from another user.
 One can also enter the account information of the recipient directly during payment recording.
 Furthermore, it is possible to import payments with unknown recipients or send them directly to the bank, i.e. with recipients that are not configured in the program.
 All this is not possible if you have chosen one of the other two options.
 You can then only select the recipients that already exist.

-With the option four-eyes-principle one can record recipients, but these must first be confirmed by another user before they can be selected during payment entry.
-Moreover one can set the right for this confirmation individually for each employee.
+With the option four-eyes principle you can record recipients, but these must first be confirmed by another user before they can be selected during payment entry.
+Moreover, you can set the right for this confirmation individually for each user.
 See the chapter General - General functions - User administration - New user for this.

 If this checkbox is cleared, it is checked when sending external files, whether the originator accounts contained in the files actually exist in the overview of the accounts and if they really belong to the selected bank.